1741 English cricket season: Other events

-The earliest known match in Bedfordshire took place on 10 August involving Bedfordshire and a team from Huntingdonshire and Northamptonshire.
-The match was hosted by John Russell, 4th Duke of Bedford, who captained Bedfordshire.
-The Northants/Hunts team included its patrons George Montagu-Dunk, 2nd Earl of Halifax (Northants) and John Montagu, 4th Earl of Sandwich (Hunts).
-A further match followed between the two teams at Cow Meadow, Northampton on 15 August which is the earliest known match in Northamptonshire.
+On 10 August, Bedfordshire played a Huntingdonshire & Northamptonshire combine at Woburn Park.
+This is the earliest known match in Bedfordshire, and the earliest mention of cricket in respect of all the three counties involved.
+It was hosted by John Russell, 4th Duke of Bedford, who captained Bedfordshire.
+Huntingdonshire & Northamptonshire included their patrons George Montagu-Dunk, 2nd Earl of Halifax (Northamptonshire) and John Montagu, 4th Earl of Sandwich (Huntingdonshire).
+Huntingdonshire & Northamptonshire won.